babylonchain/vigilante/README.md

 ```
 where `$NUM_BLOCKS` is the number of blocks you want to generate.

+Not that in order to spend the mining rewards, at least 100 blocks should be
+built on top of the block in which the reward was given.

 ### Vigilante configuration

 Create a directory which will store the vigilante configuration,